ZNLP/SOTA-MT/README.md

 | Ren et al. (2019)      | 35.5  | 27.9  |

-[19] Mikel Artetxe, Gorka Labaka, Eneko Agirre, and Kyunghyun Cho.
+Mikel Artetxe, Gorka Labaka, Eneko Agirre, and Kyunghyun Cho.
 2018a.
 Unsupervised Neural Machine Translation.
 In Proc. of ICLR 2018.\
+Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
+2018b.
+Unsupervised Statistical Machine Translation.
+In Proc. of EMNLP 2018.\
-[20] Guillaume Lample, Alexis Conneau, Ludovic Denoyer, Marc’Aurelio Ranzato.
+Guillaume Lample, Alexis Conneau, Ludovic Denoyer, Marc’Aurelio Ranzato.
 2018a.
 Unsupervised Machine Translation using Monolingual Corpora Only.
 In Proc. of ICLR 2018.\
-[21] Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
+Guillaume Lample, Myle Ott, Alexis Conneau, Ludovic Denoyer, Marc’Aurelio Ranzato.
 2018b.
-Unsupervised Statistical Machine Translation.
-In Proc. of EMNLP 2018.\
-[22] Guillaume Lample, Myle Ott, Alexis Conneau, Ludovic Denoyer, Marc’Aurelio Ranzato.
-2018b.
 Phrase-Based & Neural Unsupervised Machine Translation.
 In Proc. of EMNLP 2018.\
-[23] Guillaume Lample and Alexis Conneau.
+Guillaume Lample and Alexis Conneau.
 2019.
 Cross-lingual language model pretraining.
 In Proc. of NeurIPS 2019.\
-[24] Mikel Artetxe, Gorka Labaka, Eneko Agirre.
+Mikel Artetxe, Gorka Labaka, Eneko Agirre.
 2019.
 An Effective Approach to Unsupervised Machine Translation.
 In Proc. of ACL 2019.\
-[25] Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu and Tie-Yan Liu.
+Shuo Ren, Yu Wu, Shujie Liu, Ming Zhou and Shuai Ma.
 2019.
+Explicit Cross-lingual Pre-training for Unsupervised Machine Translation.
+In Proc. of EMNLP 2019.\
+Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu and Tie-Yan Liu.
+2019.
 MASS: Masked Sequence to Sequence Pre-training for Language Generation.
-In Proc. of ICML 2019.\
+In Proc. of ICML 2019.
-[26] Shuo Ren, Yu Wu, Shujie Liu, Ming Zhou and Shuai Ma.
-2019.
-Explicit Cross-lingual Pre-training for Unsupervised Machine Translation.
-In Proc. of EMNLP 2019.

 # 6. Multimodal Translation
 Generally speaking, multimodal translation addresses the translation task in which text, image and speech are all available.
 Currently, multimodal translation specially refers to pair image-text translation.